-- Insert the exported keywords in an SEO tool of your choice and query the respective search volume.
+- Insert the exported keywords into an SEO tool of your choice and check the search volume of each term.

 Find worthwhile keywords

-As in the previous step, you will now search for the following keywords:
+As in the previous step, you'll search for keywords with the following qualities:

-- that match the content of your website and that you think would make a great
+- Match the content of your website and you think would make a great addition

-- Which are in line with your services or products or which could offer an entry into new interesting niches
+- In line with your services or products or which could offer entry into new, interesting niches